 We then entered a multi-phase engagement, which saw the Wellcome Player become the Universal Viewer (UV).
 The UV implements the IIIF standard for presentation of image based material, as well as maintaining the Wellcome Player’s original support for audio, video and born-digital material.

-The Universal Viewer now supports the IIIF Presentation API 2.1, and includes many additional features such as multi-up for paged books views, enhanced thumbnail display, full control over settings, right to left and top to bottom, many accessibility enhancements, extra integration with British Library services for printing, and other features.
+The first phase resulted in the Universal Viewer supporting the IIIF Presentation API 2.1, and included many additional features such as multi-up for paged books views, enhanced thumbnail display, full control over settings, right to left and top to bottom, many accessibility enhancements, extra integration with British Library services for printing, and other features.